mohaidr/LPS/readme.md

 ### Configure Watchdog

-This command configures the watchdog settings that monitor resource usage (like memory and CPU) of the client machine during a test.
-It sets thresholds for pausing the test if resource usage becomes too high, which helps prevent the testing process from negatively impacting the system or the network environment.
-The command also defines the conditions under which the test will resume.
+Manages the watchdog mechanism that monitors and controls resource usage during tests.
+It establishes thresholds for memory and CPU usage that, when exceeded, will pause the test to safeguard the system.
+It also defines conditions for when a paused test can resume, ensuring that the testing does not overload the system or network.

 `Command: lps watchdog [options]`